 Weaknesses: Too often shows bouncy feet in the pocket.
 Makes a lot of unnecessary steps and movements.
 He misses high too often, which can be dangerous both for receivers and for his interception stat.
 Despite his great size and mobility, Levis struggles to break free of sacks.
 As a decision-maker, he plays conservatively.
 Seems a bit slow reading coverages, although he does read the width of the field.
 Coming into the NFL at the age of 24 suggests he may have less room to grow.
 And, FWIW, has put Mayonnaise in his coffee, which he claims he did only once, and eats bananas, skin and all.

-FRANKLY: Despite his braggadocios manner, Levis is really a solid citizen.
-There is a lot to like.
+FRANKLY: Despite his dimensions and braggadocios manner, there are questions about Levis' toughness.
+Otherwise, there is a lot to like.
 Mature in every sense with enormous upside thanks to that rocket launcher of an arm and a quick, tight release.
 His college career was a roller coaster, but he delivered when healthy and given a chance.
 On the high side, he could become the finishing touch for some QB-needy NFL team; could be the player that we thought Carson Wentz was going to be.
 Or he could be the second coming of Wentz.
 Somebody will take a chance in the top ten.

 Finished career with a 17-7 record as a starter at UK, tying Terry Wilson for the second-most quarterback wins since 1993 (starting lineups available since 1993) … Voted a two-time team captain and was a two-year letterwinner at UK … Totaled 43 career touchdowns passes, fifth on UK’s career list … Accounted for 54 total touchdowns at UK (43 passing and 11 rushing) … Totaled 5,233 passing yards at Kentucky, sixth on the program’s all-time list … Had six 300-yard passing games at UK, fourth-most in school history … Had three games at UK with four touchdown passes: Northern Illinois, Louisiana-Monroe and New Mexico State … Completed 479-of-738 passes for 5,877 yards and 46 total touchdowns with just 25 interceptions in the combined four years at Penn State and Kentucky. …In two seasons at Kentucky, completed 418-of-636 passes for 5,233 yards and 43 passing TDs with 23 interceptions for 65.7 percent. … Totaled 312 rushes for 742 yards and 17 scores overall, including 179 rushes for 269 yards and 11 rushing TDs at UK … Graduated in May of 2021 from Penn State’s Smeal College of Business in three years with a degree in finance. …Graduated in December 2022 with a master’s degree in finance from UK’s Gatton School of Business and Economics … Named to SEC First-Year Academic Honor Roll in 2021 … Named to SEC Fall Academic Honor Roll in 2022.